intel-unesp-mcp/infieri2019-session1/README.md

-There are other administrative tools and utilities, but they are mostly used by system administration purposes (e.g. updating the firmware in the Xeon Phi coprocessor´s flash memory) and usually require administrative privileges to run.
+There are other administrative tools and utilities, but they are mostly used by system administration purposes (e.g. updating the firmware in the Xeon Phi™ coprocessor´s flash memory) and usually require administrative privileges to run.

-**1.4.5** The Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.
+**1.4.5** The Intel® Xeon Phi™ coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.
-The Linux OS on the Intel Xeon Phi coprocessor supports SSH access for all users defined, including root, using public key authentication keys.
+The Linux OS on the Intel® Xeon Phi™ coprocessor supports SSH access for all users defined, including root, using public key authentication keys.
-In this activity we are going to interact with the Intel Xeon Phi coprocessors´ Linux OS via a terminal shell.
+In this activity we are going to interact with the Intel® Xeon Phi™ coprocessors´ Linux OS via a terminal shell.
 From the host shell issue an ssh to the first coprocessor (mic0):